 Weaving its way through the southern part of the country, and with hundreds of thousands of people living close to its waters, it has become an integral part of many lives, not just for the ecosystem, but also for fun.

-There are plenty of ways to get out and enjoy the river, with the most popular activities being fishing, kayaking and water skiing.
+There are plenty of ways to get out and enjoy the Murray River, with the most popular activities being fishing, kayaking and water skiing.

 Our personal favourite activity on the Murray River during our recent visit was going stand-up paddleboarding with Josh at iWaterski, based in Moama Echuca.

-For 5km we paddled down the Murray, passing locals fishing by the river’s edge, watching native birds fly overhead, and being in awe with the tranquil beauty around us.
+For 5km we paddled down the Murray River, passing locals fishing by the river’s edge, watching native birds fly overhead, and being in awe with the tranquil beauty around us.

 Well worth doing when you’re visiting the Murray Region!